 Watching TV as a child with my family one time, I made a comment about the music background, which surprised everyone else because it seems they were only hearing it subliminally, whereas I was conscious of the relationship between the music and the TV show's plot.

 I enjoyed singing songs in class in primary school, I can't remember if that was a standard part of our timetable or whether it was a particular teacher who was a musician.
 I can't remember who she was, or exactly how old I was, but she also played Alley Cat to us on the piano when we had out of class activities in what was called the All Purpose Room, and I really loved that piece.

-At one point I bit my nose off to spite my face in primary school, when I walked out of the choir because I wasn't in the lead section.
-This was not an ego driven thing, in the sense that it wasn't about being in the lead group per se, I just found the supporting parts boring - I wanted to sing the lead melody.
+At one point I bit my nose off to spite my face when I walked out of the choir because I wasn't in the lead section.
+This was not just an ego driven thing, in the sense that it wasn't just about being in the lead group per se, I simply found the supporting parts boring - I enjoyed, and wanted to sing, the lead melody.
 I've got a voice wedged inconveniently between a bass and a tenor.
-Maybe if I hadn't been so strident then, the experience might have set my musical thing off much earlier.
+Does that mean, that because of the nature of my voice, I should be relegated to less interesting things?
+None the less, maybe if I hadn't been so strident then, the experience might have set my musical thing off much earlier.